HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 #### Accessibility

 When you embed contentful images on webpages, you should make their content as accessible as possible for non-visual users.
-I note this only to defer you to the [Accessibility](./accessibility#images) chapter, whose in-depth analysis of image accessibility on the web found small year-over-year progress in this area, but mostly: a whole lot of room for improvement.
+I note this only to refer you to the [Accessibility](./accessibility#images) chapter, whose in-depth analysis of image accessibility on the web found small year-over-year progress, but mostly: a whole lot of room for improvement.

 #### Responsive images